jsc604/gfinity-GDM/README.md

 - Added a function `formatCamelCaseToTitleCase` to match the style on the Figma File.

 - I chose to loop over the stat items and display the key and value instead of hardcoding the key.
-This way reduces the lines of code needed and is more efficient when adding new items to each individual stat.
+&emsp;This way reduces the lines of code needed and is more efficient when adding new items to each individual stat.

+## Sorting Functions

+- I created 3 sorting functions for the application.

+- I was thinking about using just 2, one for the strings and one for numbers but I think an extra function for sorting through 2 keys is cleaner.

+- Also implemented some unit tests for the sort functions.